Boreas618/boreas618.github.io/posts/monitor.md

 > A is `wait`ing for the buffer.
 B now `signal`s the buffer.
 Now, what's to run next?
 A or B?

-There are three semantics to model this possible exection sequence[^3]:
+There are three semantics to model this possible exection sequence [3]:

 * Mesa Semantics
 * Brinch Hansen Semantics